EventFahrplan/EventFahrplan/docs/CUSTOMIZING.md

 ### Schedule statistic

 The "Schedule statistic" screen shows the distribution of null or empty and non-empty fields in the "sessions" database table.
-This can be useful for identify missing data in the schedule.
+This can be useful for identifying missing data in the schedule.